CEO Message

 Education & Awareness

-Divert NS provides education and awareness programs province-wide to encourage Nova Scotians to reduce, reuse, recycle and compost.
+Divert NS provides education and awareness programs province-wide to encourage Nova Scotians to reduce, reuse, recycle, and compost.

 $175K